NDIS Early Childhood Support

-The aim of early intervention is to provide ready access to therapy services at the earliest possible stage in order to reduce the impact of a child’s impairment on their functional capacity and their need for support in the future.
+The aim of NDIS early childhood intervention services is to provide ready access to therapy services at the earliest possible stage in order to reduce the impact of a child’s impairment on their functional capacity and their need for support in the future.

 Research shows the earlier the intervention, the better the outcomes — children with access to this support are in a much better position to overcome developmental challenges.

-Early intervention services aim to promote a child’s development, family and child wellbeing, and the child taking part in their community.
+Early intervention services for developmental delay and learning disabilities aim to promote a child’s development, family and child wellbeing, and community participation.

 Early intervention is the best way to support children with disability or developmental delay